Police case gave Supreme Court a chance to protect your rights to record cops. It whiffed.

 If that sounds absurd, it’s because it is.
 It shows how far courts have gone to twist the doctrine of qualified immunity to let officers off the hook for egregious behavior.

 Now, advocates from across the political spectrum seeking to limit qualified immunity are running out of options.
 Earlier this year, when the U.S. Senate tried to eliminate qualified immunity for police, Republican opposition killed that effort.
-This week, the Supreme Court could have reined in qualified immunity and ensured the public’s right to record police in action.
+The Supreme Court could have reined in qualified immunity and ensured the public’s right to record police in action.
 Instead, it whiffed.

 Unless Congress or the Supreme Court changes course, police officers will continue to have impunity in civil cases when they violate people’s rights, and Americans will lose even more trust in law enforcement.